Your guide to UDB and LiveRecorder

 circular.
 This means that when the event log reaches its maximum size, old events are dropped to make room for new ones, allowing the program to continue running.

 [Beta] Time Travel Debug for C/C++ extension for Visual Studio Code.
-Enables UDB’s Time Travel Debugging capabilities in Microsoft’s enormously popular Visual Studio Code (VS Code) editor.
-Download the extension from Undo’s Community Forum.
+Enables UDB’s time travel debugging capabilities in Microsoft’s enormously popular Visual Studio Code (VS Code) editor.
+Download the extension from Visual Studio Code Marketplace.

 Reverse step commands (